nikzb/vertex-cover-playground/README.md

 # Still To Be Developed
 * Update the css with media queries to make the site mobile friendly.
-* Create a database to store data for user created puzzles.
-Each puzzle could be assigned a code and link that could be used for sharing the user created puzzles.

 # License
 The MIT License